-The home to Shakespeare’s Romeo and Juliet characters, the place of several film locations and impeccable architecture are what make Verona the city of romance and all things Italian.
-Just like Venice, it is found in the region of Veneto and is a UNESCO World Heritage Site.
-Besides having the huge Arena di Verona and the famous Piazza Erbe, Verona is most famous for its romantic medieval Casa di Giulietta where lovers of literature and romance go to appreciate the history of the Edwardian inamorati and their story.
-Among the medieval architecture, there are several churches, houses and other notable statues.
+Known for, amongst other things, being the setting for Romeo and Juliet, Verona is a city of romance, wearing its ancient heritage as well as anywhere in Italy.
+Just like Venice, it is found in the region of Veneto – in the northeast of Italy – and is itself a World Heritage Site.
+Besides having the huge Arena di Verona and the famous Piazza Erbe, Verona is most famous for its romantic medieval Casa di Giulietta, where lovers of literature and romance go to appreciate the history of the star-crossed lovers, and the story that has captivated many for so long.
 A trip to Verona is definitely not one to be missed, especially with someone special.